padpadpadpad/rTPC/cran-comments.md

 ## Resubmission

-- This is a resubmission but the .
-CRAN maintainers suggested changes to the Description file and to add return values to functions.
+- This is a resubmission of a package not currently on CRAN.
+On the previous submission, CRAN maintainers suggested changes to the Description file and to add return values to functions.
 We have done all of the suggestions and are resubmitting.

 ## R CMD check results